 Born in Brno to a musical family, Marketa began her singing career in The Kantiléna Choir and participated in multiple performances at the Brno National Theater as a member of the children’s choir, both in the Czech Republic and abroad (Japan, UK, & Austria).

 During her studies at the Faculty of Education at Masaryk University, she successfully represented the school at singing competitions several times, and in 2014 she continued her studies abroad at the State Conservatory in Campobasso, Italy, led by Professor Alda Caiello.
 In the same year she participated in the Antonín Dvořák International Singing Competition in Karlovy Vary, where she received two special prizes for interpretation.
-Since successfully achieving her Master‘s degree in 2018, she regularly cooperates with many orchestras (AKAMUS, L’armonia Terrena, Czech Philharmonic, Czech virtuosi, Brno Philharmonic orchestra, etc.) and conductors (M. Minkowski, A. Liebreich, J. Kyzlink, Z. Klauda, J. Klecker, R. Kružík, etc).
+Since successfully achieving her Master‘s degree in 2018, she regularly cooperates with many orchestras such as AKAMUS, L’armonia Terrena, Czech Philharmonic, Brno Philharmonic Brno, Janáček Philharmonic Ostrava, Moravian Philharmonic orchestra, Czech virtuosi and conductors such as M. Minkowski, A. Liebreich, J. Kyzlink, Z. Klauda, J. Klecker, R. Kružík, etc.

 “The final part of the Symphony grew into joyful soprano by means of which a clear voice depicts the beauty of Paradise.
 Markéta Böhmová has many qualities – musicality, emotional expression, and a perfectly comprehensible diction of the German text.
 The singer’s sweet voice complemented her appearance and disarming smile.
 The concert was an enchanting experience that culminated to a graceful finale.”Operaplus: Karla Hoffmanová 2020/3/7